-Liba is, at heart, a falafel bar.
-After finding inspiration in the falafel shops of Amsterdam, we wanted to deliver the same ingenuity, accessibility, and flavor intensity to the streets of the Bay Area.
+Liba began as a salad & falafel bar, in 2009, roaming the streets in one of the Bay Area's first "new wave" food trucks, then expanding into our first salad bar in Uptown Oakland, in 2014.
+Finding inspiration in the falafel shops of Amsterdam, we wanted to deliver the same ingenuity, accessibility, and flavor intensity to the streets of the Bay Area.

-At Liba, we love falafel and we love you.
+At Liba, we love salad and we love you.
 We think you two should meet.

 Serving real food is important to us.
 We make our falafel fresh every day, and along with our salads, soups, and desserts we prepare everything at our Oakland restaurant.
 We navigate our buying choices by searching for local ingredients, allowing us to support California farmers, provide fantastic food, and contribute to your health…all in one fell swoop.

 All of our take-away packaging is compostable.
 At the end of the day, our cooking oil gets turned into biofuel.
 We’ve chosen natural drinks that are low on sugar, high on novelty, and sharp on flavor.

 Gail Lillian has worked in the food industry for over 25 years, trained as both a chef and pastry chef.
 She’s been around the chopping block, as a café owner, catering chef, private home chef, and cake decorator.
 She celebrates food with vigor and thinks it brings a sometimes black-and-white world into beautiful vivid color.